Self-Publishing vs. Traditional Publishing: Which is a Better Choice for you?

 You have an idea about both these types of publications.
 Still, it doesn’t answer the vital question for aspiring authors, which is better, self-publishing, or traditional publishing?
 As mentioned earlier, there are pros and cons to both self-publishing and traditional publishing.

 We will look at both these routes of publications through the main categories to have a better understanding.

 1. Creative Freedom

 Self-publishing is all about creative freedom.
 While professional editors and designers guide you along the way, you will be in control.
 Since the book’s rights are with you, the outcome will be the way you want it.

-Despite many self- publishing houses there are some authors who prefer to do everything themselves right from editing, formatting, marketing and distribution to save money.
+Some authors prefer to do everything themselves right from editing, formatting, marketing, and distribution to save money.
 Although this does sound exciting, it is always better to give your 100% to writing and leave the rest to the professionals.
 You will have a say with these aspects but will get the help necessary.

 2. Time Frame

-The total time from the idea of your book to print might approximately take 2 years.
-The mileage might vary, but I’m sure you would not want to wait that long for your book to hit the shelves, right?
+The total time from the idea of your book to print might take approximately 2 years.
+The mileage might vary, but I’m sure you wouldn’t want to wait that long for your book to hit the shelves.

 Whereas in self -publishing, as soon as you tell them the idea of your book or give them the manuscript, someone is assigned to guide you.
 Do not worry, because you can still call the shots, and your book will hit the shelves in just 3- 4 weeks.